License GuideSOC 29-1291

 Read more

-An acupuncturist diagnoses and treats health conditions by inserting thin needles into specific points on the body.
-This stimulation reduces pain, improves circulation, and restores balance.
-Daily work involves consulting with patients about their symptoms, performing needle insertions, and monitoring results.
-Many acupuncturists also offer cupping therapy, massage, and nutritional guidance.
-They may maintain detailed patient records, adjust treatment plans based on progress, and educate clients on prevention and wellness practices.
+An acupuncturist diagnoses and treats health disorders by inserting fine needles into specific points on the body.
+Daily work involves consulting with patients about their symptoms, locating acupuncture points, and performing needle insertion.
+Many acupuncturists also offer complementary services like cupping, herbal remedies, massage, and acupressure to enhance treatment outcomes.
+They track patient progress over multiple sessions and adjust techniques based on results.
+The goal is both treating existing conditions and preventing future illness.

 The Exam